European School, Luxembourg II: History

 By 2004, the European School, Luxembourg I (ESL1) had reached oversubscription.
 Compounding matters, in May 2004, the so-called "Big Bang" enlargement of the European Union (EU), saw it grow from 15 to 25 member states.
 All such acceding states signed, and later, subsequently ratified the Convention Defining the Statue of the European Schools over the next 2 years, obligating the European Schools' to provide an education to pupils of EU staff and officials of their respective nationalities.
 In order to alleviate issues, the Board of Governors of the European Schools and the Luxembourg government, decided to open a second European School in Luxembourg, operating from September 2004.

 The European School, Luxembourg II opened in a phased manner, with only the primary and nursery cycles operating between 2004 and 2012.
 The nursery school shared the existing nursery buildings of ESL1 on its Kirchberg campus, whilst the primary school was located in a temporary structure, the "Village Pédagogique", on rue Richard Coudenhove-Kalergi, opposite the nursery.

 Construction on the current ESL2 campus located on the border of the communes of Bertrange and Mamer began in 2009.
 The school moved into its new premises in September 2012, and the secondary cycle began to operate.

 In 2013, the school marked the first anniversary of its new campus with a hot air balloon launch.

+In April 2026, Maurice Van Daal stepped down as director due to health issues.
+Since then, deputy director Aibhistin O'Coimin has served as acting director.

 Language sections

 Committed to the multilingual and multicultural ethos and curriculum of the European Schools, both ESL1 and ESL2 are divided into language sections, with both schools having English, French and German sections.
 In addition to these, ESL2 comprises Czech, Slovak, Danish, Greek, Italian, and Hungarian sections.

 Students enrolled in the schools are generally instructed in the language of their respective section.
 Students must choose from either English, French or German for their second language, which becomes the language of instruction for History and Geography curriculum from the third-year secondary, as well as the optional Economics course available from fourth year.
 Students are also expected to take a third language upon entering the secondary cycle.
 Students whose mother-tongue is not covered by a language section, are enrolled in the English, French or German sections, and can opt for their mother-tongue in place of English, French or German studies, respectively.

 Both ESL1 and ESL2 differ in the languages they provide support for.
 Pupils enrolling in the European School system in Luxembourg are automatically enrolled in ESL1 if their mother-tongue is either Bulgarian, Dutch, Estonian, Finnish, Latvian, Lithuanian, Polish, Portuguese, Spanish, or Swedish.
-Meanwhile, all pupils of the following mother tongues are automatically enrolled in ESL2: Czech, Danish, Greek, Hungarian, Italian, Maltese, Romanian, Slovenian, Slovakian and Croatian.
+Meanwhile, all pupils of the following mother tongues are automatically enrolled in ESL2: Czech, Danish, Greek, Hungarian, Italian, Maltese, Romanian, Slovene, Slovak and Croatian.
 Supplementary Irish language classes are available in both schools for Irish pupils enrolled in the English sections.